 This year Tour de Brisbane will include a free Trek Community Ride for families!
 All children under 12 must be supervised by an adult, with minimum riding age of 7.
 Children under 7 are permitted to participate on a tag-along bike or in bike seats.
 Ride pre-registration required, please register at tourdebrisbane.org.

-As a supporter of The Common Good, we have secured you the early bird discounted registration pricing up until online entry closes on 31 March 2021.
+As a supporter of The Common Good, we have secured you the early bird discounted registration pricing up until online entry closes.
 The Common Good pricing: 110km Gran Fondo - $219 (regular price $235) 75km Medio - $119 (regular price $139) 30km Piccolo - $99 (regular price $115) Trek Community Ride: FREE Simply register online using our unique URL for these discounted rates: https://www.nxsports.org/nxevent/thecommongood/

 Your registration will cover the operational expenses for the ride, event insurance, over 110km of closed roads for your safety and improved route support.
 In addition, they’ll be four feed zones and timing chips with live splits and results.
 You will receive the finishers cycling cap and bidon (French for water bottle), finishers medal and access to the post-event village.
 Make sure you use the unique activation URL (https://www.nxsports.org/nxevent/thecommongood/), during your registration to receive discounted rates.
 The Common Good receives no income from registrations; our efforts will be supporting you and your fundraising for this event!

-The special rate for The Common Good riders will be available until online registrations close, on 31 March 2021.
+The special rate for The Common Good riders will be available until online registrations close.
 You can still register on the day; however full rates will apply.
 Tour de Brisbane also offers Drip Pay, allowing you to register now, but pay later.

 Register online via our Tour de Brisbane URL: https://www.nxsports.org/nxevent/thecommongood/